 - The SEN budget is allocated each financial year.
-The money is used to provide additional support or resources dependant on an individual's needs. - The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year. - Resources may include training of or allocation of staff dependent on individual circumstances. - Other resources used to aid learning across the school are: varied level reading books which are age appropriate, sand or electric timers, music, on-line activities, I-pads, Net books, laptops and other technology equipment e.g. cameras, Dictaphones, alpha smarts etc., visual timetables, word and topic mats, key maths mats and visuals in each class to support basic maths calculations and vocabulary, Numicon and various other hands on maths equipment, displays of topic vocabulary, left handed scissors, easy grips for pencils, writing slopes, relaxation boxes and sessions, learning stations (only when appropriate)

-New equipment is coming out on the market all the time and consideration is given to the needs of the children.
+The money is used to provide additional support or resources dependent on an individual's needs. - The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year. - Resources may include training of or allocation of staff dependent on individual circumstances. - Other resources used to aid learning across the school are: varied level reading books, Chrome books, laptops and other technology equipment e.g. cameras, Dictaphones etc., visual timetables, word and topic mats, key maths mats and visuals in each class to support basic maths calculations and vocabulary, Numicon and various other hands on maths equipment, displays of topic vocabulary, left handed scissors, bounce back and block scissors, easy grips for pencils, writing slopes, relaxation boxes and sessions, learning stations (only when appropriate) Specific PE equipment is also available. - New equipment is coming out on the market all the time and consideration is given to the needs of the children.
 The SENCO welcomes ideas from parents and specialists if they are aware of something which would be considered beneficial in supporting the child's needs within the school.